EHughes190/docker-basics/README.md

 # Docker

+This is a docker tutorial repo for the basics of using docker to create and use images

 Docker Desktop installed (comes with all the other bits as well).
 Great UI to get to grips with Docker

+## THE DOCKER FILE

+- Made up of layers
+- Parent layer will normally be a runtime env like node.
+- When run in a container, required images (like node) will be pull automatically

 ## COMMANDS: